-Well, in the dojo, the fear level is minimised, and you may not have any adrenaline flowing.
-But in the street you will experience a surge of adrenaline coursing through your veins.
+Well, in the dojo, the fear level is minimised, but in the street you will experience a surge of adrenaline coursing through your veins.
 You will be unable to think clearly enough to perform a series of complex moves.

 It is essential to have a few easy Aikido moves, in your mind, ready for the unexpected.
 A vicious thug needs to be controlled quickly, efficiently and effectively.
 This way you will have a lot more chance of escaping.

 Of course, if you are one of those Aikidoka that can stay calm, blend with the aggression, control it, and then go about your day without a worry, then you have nothing to worry about :)